Corporate plan 2023 / 2028 (2025 / 26 refresh)

 How we will measure progress

-- The number of working days / shifts per full time equivalent lost due to sickness absence.
+- No more than 10 FTE working days/shifts per full time equivalent lost due to sickness absence.

 - Percentage of corporate stage 1 complaints closed in 10 working days or less.